 There are plenty of ways to stay active on a trip.
 You can continue your everyday early morning running routine, watching how the city or countryside slowly wakes up – or swap your hop-on-hop-off bus tour for a bicycle tour.
 You can find great views by hiking up a hall, or even opt to take the stairs up the Eiffel Tower instead of the elevator.
 It’s cheaper and more of an accomplishment, too.

-If you’re as interested in cross-training as we are, you might even find yourself strolling into boutique fitness classes with incredible trainers while on holiday.
+If you’re as interested in cross-training as we are, you might even find yourself strolling into boutique fitness classes with incredible instructors while on holiday.
 For example, we worked up a sweat with Katie Pryce of DanceBody in New York City.

 Dancewear & Shoes